DVDAGames/elite-dangerous-journal-server/README.md

-# Elite: Dangerous Journal Server
+# Elite Dangerous Journal Server

 [![npm (scoped)](https://img.shields.io/npm/v/@dvdagames/elite-dangerous-journal-server.svg?style=flat-square)](https://www.npmjs.com/package/@dvdagames/elite-dangerous-journal-server)

-A simple WebSocket server for emiting *Elite: Dangerous* Journal Events; it includes network discovery features so clients can easily find and connect to the server.
+A simple WebSocket server for emiting *Elite Dangerous* Journal Events; it includes network discovery features so clients can easily find and connect to the server.

 The basic idea of this project is to watch changes to the Journal file as the